Queuni/Match3-Core/README.md

 - Update the deployment docs with the new environment variables

 - Improve the error recovery when the database connection is lost

+- Clean up the formatting and run the linter on the changed files